CAJan93/docker_cheat_sheet/kubernetes/helm/cheat_sheet.md

 |- values.yaml
 |- values.schema.json   # defines schema of values file
 |- .helmignore          # tell helm to ignore files
+|- Chart.lock           # locks the dependency versions.
+Use helm build to build from these versions
 ```

 ## definition